talasok/cv/cv.md

 - **Location:** Phong Dien, Tp Hue

 ## 🎯 Career Objective
-With four years of experience as a developer, actively contributing to the development and deployment of various projects, I am confident in my ability to successfully complete assigned tasks.
+With over four years of experience as a developer, actively contributing to the development and deployment of various projects, I am confident in my ability to successfully complete assigned tasks.
 I am seeking a **Java Developer** position to further enhance my skills, contribute to product improvements, and bring valuable benefits to the company.
 My goal is to become a skilled **Lead Developer** within the next two years.

 ## 🎓 Education
 **University of Science - Hue University**